-The current budget making process has missed an opportunity to introduce climate tagging in the national budget making framework, which is compromising the fiscal transparency element in climate financing.
+The current budget making process also has missed an opportunity to introduce climate tagging in the national budget making framework, which could have added a fiscal transparency element in the climate financing processes.
 India's climate actions are dispersed across various sectors within existing programmes and lacks a dedicated statement on climate budget.
-Public finance holds a 41 per cent share in climate finance and is often under-reported due to lack of understanding on its relevance as climate actions9.
-The National Action Plan on Climate Change (NAPCC) guides climate actions, with missions in solar energy, habitat sustainability, water, agriculture, and more.
+Public finance holds a 41 per cent share in climate finance and is often under-reported due to lack of understanding on its relevance as climate actions.
+The National Action Plan on Climate Change (NAPCC) and the state action plans guides climate actions, with missions in solar energy, habitat sustainability, water, agriculture, and more.
 While these missions receive annual budgetary allocations, a dedicated national climate budget could enhance transparency, track progress, and align programmes with climate goals.
-Some states, such as Assam, Bihar, Odisha, and Gujarat, publish climate budget statements, but a cohesive national strategy is needed to integrate subnational actions with climate targets and expenditures.
+Some states, such as Assam, Bihar, Odisha, and Gujarat, publish climate budget statements, but a cohesive national strategy and budget statement is needed to integrate subnational actions with climate targets and expenditures.

-Suggestions and Way Forward
+The Way Forward